Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Wild/Wild5.png)

+When the repel is consumed, the game will ask you to use another one (if you have more left), press **NO**.

+If playing ORAS, at this point you need to make sure there is **no** hidden (DexNav) Pokemon shaking around because it will ruin the RNG later.
+You need to scare it so it will disappear.
+If you get a random encounter, repeat the repel process.

-When the repel is consumed, don't use another one, enter the bag and press **Start + Select** to freeze the game (if you get a random encounter for whatever reason, repeat the repel process).
+Enter the bag and press **Start + Select** to freeze the game.

 Time to adjust Tiny Finder.